Harvest Restaurant at The Ranch at Laguna Beach is a Platinum Example of the Surfrider Foundation’s Ocean Friendly Restaurants Program.

-And choose a minimum of three of these criteria as well:
+And choose a minimum of two of these criteria as well:

 6. No beverages sold in plastic bottles.

-7. Discount is offered for customers with a reusable cup, mug, bag, etc.
+7. A discount is offered for customers with a reusable cup, mug, bag, etc.

 Interested in becoming a Surfrider Ocean Friendly Restaurants member?
 Click Here.